Huurdersvereniging Zwartewaterwiede

 Source: www.wbtr.nl

-• Finance (handling declarations and payments),
+• Finances (handling declarations and payments),

 • Multiple voting rights

-• Inhibition and absence
+• Impediment and absence

 • Supervision